srstevenson/chatclerk/README.md

 ```

 This converts all conversations to Markdown files in the `claude-logs`
 directory.
-Artifacts and tool results are preserved in the output.
+Artefacts and tool results are preserved in the output.

 ### Grok